-Despite what naysayers will tell you, there are data science openings in Hawaii – if you look hard enough.
+There are data science openings in Hawaii.
 For example, analyst opportunities often exist at regional offices of big internationals (e.g. Booz Allen Hamilton and Deloitte) and healthcare institutions (e.g. AlohaCare, Hawaii Medical Service Association (HMSA), and Hawaii Pacific Health).

 - Oceanit, which is one of the largest engineering and technology firms in Hawaii and is working on fascinating projects in life sciences, advanced materials, aerospace, info systems, etc.

 - Referentia, which develops mission-assured cybersecurity solutions for defense and homeland security.

 - Akimeka, which is a subsidiary of VSE Corporation that provides IT solutions to federal, state, and local government clients.

 Plus there are the companies that are using specific technologies to wrangle the digital world.
 In your search, you may run into:

 - AlgorithmHub, which allows users to find, share, and run algorithms in the cloud.
 Born from XLR8UH, its clients have included the UH Cancer Center and the NSA.